 Do you have WiFi at the Centre?

 Yes, we do!
 But depending on where you are it can be spotty.
 We successfully use it for iMessage and facebook/instagram, but FaceTime and Skype are a bit more unpredictable.
 The best practice is to disconnect when you aren’t using it, so that others may enjoy more bandwidth for the time they are actively using the internet.

 Do you have laundry facilities I can use?

 Yes.
-Laundry is a charge of USD$3 per load and there is a dryer available as well.
+Laundry is a charge of USD$5 per load and there is a dryer available as well.
 Please note that we’ll take care of your laundry – just chat to us first.
 We also need a minimum of 24hrs notice to have your clothes back to you before the end of your stay.

 Can I keep my medications and other items in the fridge?